PubInv/Project-ChatBot/README.md

 In October of 2025, the project was reopened for further updates, and/or to be implemented on the Public Invention website.
 Awaiting further updates.

+## Resources

+The current [Public Invention Project Chatbot](https://chatgpt.com/g/g-67c0c512437c8191844d6afd21abfb21-public-invention-project-chatbot?model=gpt-4o) is live and can provide details about projects currently on the project spreadsheet included in this repository.

 # Chatbot Team

 [Robert L. Read](https://www.pubinv.org/board-bios/) - Founder and Head Coach of Public Invention